decce6/Ixeris/README.md

 ## Thread Safety (Technical)

 Efforts have been made to make sure Ixeris does not break thread safety.
 Callbacks registered with ```glfwSet*Callback``` are executed on the render thread.
 Calls to GLFW functions that are required to be called on the main thread, if made on other threads, are dispatched to the main thread.
 They may immediately return (or wait until the main thread finishes execution, if ```fullyBlockingMode``` is set to true in the config) if they do not return any value, or otherwise may be blocked until the return value is retrieved from the main thread.

-The requirements for thread safety in the GLFW documentation are not strictly obeyed so long as no issues are caused.
+Most of the requirements for thread safety in the GLFW documentation are strictly obeyed.
+The only exceptions are functions like ```glfwGetKey```, which get called by some mods multiple times each frame.
+These functions, based on the current GLFW source code, do not call platform-specific functions and should not be dangerous to be called from any thread.
+For this reason, they are not necessarily executed on the main thread.
+It is very unlikely this will cause any issue.